-You can configure Site Recovery Manager to use with a shared recovery site.
+You can configure permissions on Site Recovery Manager to use a shared recovery site.
 The vCenter Server administrator on the shared recovery site must manage permissions so that each user has sufficient privileges to configure and use Site Recovery Manager, but no user has access to resources that belong to another user.

 In the context of a shared recovery site, a user is the owner of a pair of Site Recovery Manager Server instances.
 Users with adequate permissions must be able to access the shared recovery site to create, test, and run the recovery plans for their own protected site.
 The vCenter Server administrator at the shared recovery site must create a separate user group for each user.
 No user's user accounts can be a member of the vCenter Server Administrators group.
 The only supported configuration for a shared recovery site is for one organization to manage all of the protected sites and the recovery site.

 On a shared recovery site, multiple customers share a single vCenter Server instance.
 In some cases, multiple customers can share a single ESXi host on the recovery site.
 You can map the resources on the protected sites to shared resources on the shared recovery site.
 You might share resources on the recovery site if you do not need to keep all of the customers' virtual machines separate, for example if all of the customers belong to the same organization.